 This passage highlights the emptiness of the current proposal.
 The authors seem impressed that by calling limitations on short-term working memory “the Now or Never bottleneck”, and parsing “Chunk and Pass”, they have uncovered something new and important. “chunking procedures may be one interpretation of the constructions that are at the core of linguistic theories of construction grammar.”

 Parsing and constituent structure relate, and the boundaries the parser finds match up to boundaries between linguistic units; that is hardly new.
 One can link this to construction grammar (for counters to this approach see (Crain, 1991; CRAIN et al., 2009)) (note, though, that constructions would seem to correspond to “chunks”, not general chunking procedures), if one finds that fashionable.
+Or one can link it to many other kinds of grammatical architectures (e.g., Fodor and Bever, 1965; Bever Kirk and Lackner, 1972).
 But this focus on extracting regularities from the input draws attention away from the central issue, namely, whether and how biologically determined invariants of internal processes delimit the range and nature of languages that can be acquired.

 “The history of the process of chunk-building can be viewed as analogous to a shallow surface structure in linguistics, and the repertoire of possible chunking mechanisms and the principles by which they can be combined can be viewed as defining a grammar.”

-There is an important point, however, here that we largely agree with, namely, that grammar is about processing.
+There is an important point, however, here that we largely agree with, namely, that processing is about grammar.
 However, there is something deeply wrong about asserting that what is at stake is just procedures of segmentation, inducing regularities in surface structure.
 Crucially, that is only one half of the picture, the “easy”, external portion of language.
-The other half of language is the interesting and “hard” bit, the internal computation of meaning.
+The other half of language is the interesting and “hard” bit, the internal computation of inner forms and meaning.
 Interpretation is not just a higher-level segmentation of the external form, and its essential characteristics must follow in large part from internal principles.

 As one example of what we have in mind, consider the hierarchy of grammatical positions identified by Cinque (1999) and subsequent work.
 This exquisitely articulated, apparently universal structure is found to accurately describe language after language.